mathworks/Phaser-Control-with-MATLAB/README.md

 ### Expected Demo Script Results

-The expected output of all of each of the demo scripts can be found [here](demos/ExpectedDemoOutputs.pdf).
+The expected output of all of each of the demo scripts can be found in [demos/ExpectedDemoOutputs.pdf](demos/ExpectedDemoOutputs.pdf).
+After running these scripts, check that your results are similar to ensure that your system is set up properly.

 ## Setup